 In some circumstances, particularly in-licenses with academic institutions, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain, enforce or defend the patents, covering technology that we license from third parties.
 Therefore, we cannot be certain that these patents and applications will be prosecuted, maintained and enforced in a manner consistent with the best interests of our business.
 If our licensors fail to maintain such patents, or lose rights to those patents or patent applications, the rights we have licensed may be reduced or eliminated and our right to develop and commercialize any of our products that are the subject of such licensed rights could be adversely affected.
 In certain circumstances, we have or may license technology from third parties on a non-exclusive basis.
-In such instances, other licensees may have the right to enforce our licensed patents in a way that harms our interest, for example, by advocating for claim interpretations or agreeing on invalidity positions that conflict with our positions or our interest.
-In addition to the foregoing, the risks associated with patent rights that we license from third parties will also apply to patent rights we own or may own in the future.
+In such instances, other licensees may have the right to enforce our licensed patents in their respective fields, without our oversight or control.
+Those other licensees may choose to enforce our licensed patents in a way that harms our interest, for example, by addition to the foregoing, the risks associated with patent rights that we license from third parties will also apply to patent rights we own or may own in the future.

 Further, in many of our license agreements we are responsible for bringing any actions against any third party for infringing on the patents we have licensed.
 Certain of our license agreements also require us to meet development thresholds to maintain the license, including establishing a set timeline for developing and commercializing products and minimum yearly diligence obligations in developing and commercializing the product.
+Certain of our license agreements contain "no challenge" clauses which preclude and prevent us from taking any action to limit or narrow the intellectual property of a licensor.
+In some cases these limitations extend to any intellectual property of our licens and not just that which is licensed to us.
+Such constraints may limit our ability to develop or commercialize products or to expand such efforts beyond the scope of any license.
 Disputes may arise regarding intellectual property subject to a licensing agreement, including:

-- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights under our collaborative development relationships; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the inventorship or ownership of inventions and know-how resulting from the creation or use of intellectual property by our licensors and us and our partners; and - · the priority of invention of patented technology.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights under our collaborative development relationships; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the inventorship or ownership of inventions and know-how resulting from the creation or use of intellectual property by our licensors and us and our partners; and - the priority of invention of patented technology.